kenbrittain/kenbrittain.github.io/_posts/2022/2022-01-08-bulls-eye-the-power-of-focus.md

 This post is my notes from reading the book [Bull’s Eye: The Power of Focus] [bullseye] by Brian Tracy.
 They had been sitting in my 3-ring binder for the past seven years.
-This book has a lot in common with another Brian Tracy book called [Goals!: How to Get Everything You Want -- Faster Than You Ever Thought Possible][goals].

-_Goals!_ was published in 2010 and _Bull’s Eye_ in 2015.
-I read _Bull’s Eye_
-first and while I liked _Goals!_ it covered the same territory.
+This book has a lot in common with another Brian Tracy book called [Goals!: How to Get Everything You Want -- Faster Than You Ever Thought Possible][goals] . _Goals!_ was published in 2010 and _Bull’s Eye_ in 2015.
+I read _Bull’s Eye_ first and while I liked _Goals!_ it covered the same territory.
 The author might disagree, but my notes are the same.

 I really do like reading Brian Tracy a lot.
-I have over seven of his books in my Kindle library and have given numerous copies of [Eat That Frog!: 21 Great Ways to Stop Procrastinating and Get More Done in Less Time][frog] away as gifts (and I use that work lightly).
+I have over seven of his books in my Kindle library and have given numerous copies of [Eat That Frog!: 21 Great Ways to Stop Procrastinating and Get More Done in Less Time][frog] away as gifts (and I use that word lightly).
 His books tend to repeat a lot of his ideas, but sometimes it is good to be told the truth again.

 ## Clarity, Focus, and Concentration